A Low Effort Approach to Structured CNN Design Using PCA: Framing Optimal Model Design as a Dimensionality Reduction Problem

-Let $A_{L}$ be the activation matrix obtained as the output of a forward pass. \textit{L} refers to the layer that generated this activation map and we are looking to find redundancy between the filters of layer \textit{L}.
-The first filter sized input patch convolves with the first filter to give the the top left pixel of the output activation map.
+Let $A_{L}$ be the activation matrix obtained as the output of a forward pass. \textit{L} refers to the layer that generated this activation map and is being analyzed for redundancy among its filters.
+The first filter-sized input patch convolves with the first filter to give the top left pixel of the output activation map.
 The same patch convolves with all M filters to give rise to a vector $\in \mathbb{R}^{1\times1\times M}$.
-We view this as one sample of M parameters, with each parameter corresponding to the activity of a filter.
-When we slide to the next input patch, we get another such sample of activity.
+This is viewed as one sample of M parameters, with each parameter corresponding to the activity of a filter.
+Sliding to the next input patch provides another such sample of activity.
 Suppose $A_{L} \in \mathbb{R}^{N\times H\times W\times M}$, where N is the mini-batch size, H and W are the height and width of the activation map, and M is the number of filters that generated this map.
-Thus we can collect $N\times H\times W$ samples in one forward pass, each consisting of M parameters simply by flattening the matrix $A_{L} \in \mathbb{R}^{N\times H\times W\times M} \rightarrow B_{L} \in \mathbb{R}^{D\times M}$, where $D=N\times H\times W$.
-Since PCA is a data-intensive technique, we found that collecting data over enough mini batches such that $\frac{D}{M}$ is is roughly larger than 100 gives us enough samples to detect redundancy.
+Thus, it is possible to collect $N\times H\times W$ samples in one forward pass, each consisting of M parameters simply by flattening the matrix $A_{L} \in \mathbb{R}^{N\times H\times W\times M} \rightarrow B_{L} \in \mathbb{R}^{D\times M}$, where $D=N\times H\times W$.
+Since PCA is a data-intensive technique, we found that collecting data over enough mini batches such that $\frac{D}{M}$ is is roughly larger than 100 provides enough samples to detect redundancy.
 We then perform PCA analysis on $B_L$.
 We perform Singular Value Decomposition (SVD) on the mean normalized, symmetric matrix $B_{L}^TB_{L}$ and analyze its M eigenvectors $\vec{v_{i}}$ and eigenvalues $\lambda_{i}$.
 The trace, tr($B_{L}^TB_{L}$) is the sum of the diagonal elements of the sample variance-covariance matrix, and hence equal to the sum of variance of individual parameters, which we call the total variance T.

 The trace is also equal to the sum of eigenvalues.